ski-freak/Atnia/content/main/Jumpmania/Jumpmania Guide to Going Fast for New Players.md

 This in large part comes down to the exact route you take through a level.
 It will usually require a combination of experimentation, trial and error, and viewing other people's runs, to come to a conclusion on what path you would like to take.

 Once you have decided on your routing, taking the shortest path usually involves doing inputs at the earliest possible moment rather than delaying them.
 For example, if you would like to dash from point A to point B, as soon as you reach a position where you will reach point B from dashing, you want to push the dash button.
 Delaying the button press beyond that is often simply wasting time.

+Often it will be possible to pass an obstacle with multiple different dash directions.
+Choosing the direction which allows you to push the dash button earliest will usually result in the fastest line.

 ## How to start moving fast
 Running around on the ground is slow, and unless you carry speed into the air, floating around in the air is also slow.
 The easiest solution to this and quickest way to begin moving quickly is to spam the dash.
 There are ways to maintain or build upon the base dash speed, but many of them begin with dashing.